 About Me

 My name is Clement Ampong, and I hold a Master’s degree in Mathematics with a concentration in Scientific Computing from Georgia State University.
-My academic and professional journey is fueled by a passion for problem-solving and a desire to use mathematics to address real-world challenges.
-I have hands-on experience in teaching, research, and collaborative projects, including forecasting disease dynamics, modeling biological growth, and developing numerical methods.
+My academic and professional journey is fueled by a passion for problem solving and a desire to use mathematics to address real world challenges.
+I have experience in teaching, research, and collaborative projects, including forecasting disease dynamics, modeling biological growth, and developing numerical methods.
 These experiences have strengthened my analytical thinking, programming skills, and ability to translate challenging mathematical ideas into practical solutions.

-I am highly organized, self-motivated, and committed to continuous learning.
-My long-term goal is to pursue a Ph.D in Applied and Computational Mathematics, where I aim to contribute to innovation in fields such as healthcare, technology, and education.
+I am highly organized, self motivated, and committed to continuous learning.
+My long term goal is to pursue a Ph.D in Applied and Computational Mathematics, where I aim to contribute to innovation in fields like healthcare, technology, and education.
 Beyond my academic pursuits, I find joy in mentoring students and helping others develop confidence in mathematics.
 I believe in creating collaborative, supportive learning environments that encourage curiosity, resilience, and growth.
 In my free time, I enjoy watching soccer, exploring new places, and watching movies, which help me relax and stay inspired.

 Education